heatem/randomTipGenerator/README.md

 # Random Tip Generator

 ## DESCRIPTION
-This project shows visitors a random life quote when they click a button.
+This project shows visitors a random tip when they click a button.
 It uses HTML, CSS, and JavaScript.

 ## CONTRIBUTING
 1. Everyone is welcome to contribute!